joey2005/fifa-world-cup-emulator-frontend/README.md

 ![Alt text](https://yans-capstone-backend.herokuapp.com/screenshots/screenshot-1.jpg "home page")

-By clicking the view/edit teams button on the home page, you will be directed to the temas page that allow you to view all qualified national teams for the 2022 Qatar FIFA World Cup.\
+By clicking the view / edit teams button on the home page, you will be directed to the temas page that allow you to view all qualified national teams for the 2022 Qatar FIFA World Cup.\
 You can choose to view the detialed information or editing the squad / formations of a specific team via clicking the country flag of that team.

 ![Alt text](https://yans-capstone-backend.herokuapp.com/screenshots/screenshot-2.jpg "teams page")